 Step 1.
 Download azcopy as a zip/tar from the official Microsoft link.

 Step 2.
 Install azcopy by extracting the archive file to the home directory, or anywhere you like and add the executable to the PATH.
-In my example, i have moved the zip file to my $HOME directory and extracted it.
-For Linux/MacOS using terminal:
+In my example, I have moved the zip file to my $HOME directory and extracted it.

-Note: You can check the path using echo $PATH command.
+Note(s): You can check the path using echo $PATH command.
 Restart the service if the path is not shown.
 On Windows using CMD:

 pathman /au c:\azcopy_darwin_amd64_10.2.1